 Regardless of if you fall in the love it or hate it camp when it comes to tracking your money, I think everyone will agree that it’s important to understand one’s personal finances.

-Rather than just throw together a list of inspiring bullet journal budget and expense trackers, I’m doing so in a way that makes financial planning a practical yet painless process that’ll make it that much easier for you to actually keep up with it.
+Rather than just throw together a list of inspiring bullet journal budget and expense trackers, I’m doing so in a way that makes financial planning a practical process that'll cause the least amount of pain.
+The goal here is to make it as easy as possible to actually keep up with it, and hence being effective.
 The bottom line is that you need to know your money in order for you to be control over it instead of it control you.

 Let's be friends!
 Follow me on Pinterest: Pinterest